 As initial discussions of the IANA Stewardship Transition were taking place, the ICANN community raised the broader topic of the impact of the transition on ICANN's current accountability mechanisms.
 From this dialogue, the Enhancing ICANN Accountability process was developed to propose reforms that would see ICANN attain a level of accountability to the global multistakeholder community that is satisfactory in the absence of its historical contractual relationship with the U.S. Government.
 This contractual relationship has been perceived as a backstop with regard to ICANN’s organization-wide accountability since 1998.

+This report for public comment represents the current work product of the CCWG-Accountability.
+It is focused on draft Work Stream 1 recommendations (Work Stream 1 is the CCWG-Accountability’s work on changes to ICANN’s accountability arrangements which must be in place, or committed to, prior to the IANA Stewardship transition), which were the focus of the first five months of work (from December 2014 until May 2015).
+These recommendations do not reflect CCWG-Accountability consensus at this point.
+The CCWG-Accountability is seeking confirmation of its approach, and guidance upon several options, from the community.

-The CCWG Charter has been endorsed by the GNSO, ALAC, ccNSO, GAC and ASO.
-The CCWG is composed of 25 members, appointed by each endorsing organization, 254 participants.
+The CCWG-Accountability Charter has been endorsed by the GNSO, ALAC, ccNSO, GAC and ASO.
+The CCWG-Accountability is composed of 25 members, appointed by each endorsing organization, and 154 participants.
 Participation in the group is open to any party.
-The CCWG work was conducted through weekly conference calls, attended on average by 44 participants and members, and it held face-to-face meetings in Frankfurt (19-20 January 2015), Singapore (9-12 February 2015) and Istanbul (23-24 March 2015) as well as two intense work days with each 6 hours of telephone conferences on April 23th and 24th.
+The CCWG-Accountability work was conducted through weekly conference calls, attended on average by 44 participants and members, and it held face-to-face meetings in Frankfurt (19-20 January 2015), Singapore (9-12 February 2015) and Istanbul (23-24 March 2015) as well as two intense work days (23-24 April 2015) with each 6 hours of telephone conferences.

-The CCWG has designed its work so that it may be coordinated with the timeline of the IANA Stewardship Transition.
-The work stream 1 proposals, when finalized, will be presented to the ICANN of Directors for transmission to NTIA along with the ICG assembled transition proposal.
+The CCWG-Accountability has designed its work so that it may be coordinated with the timeline of the IANA Stewardship Transition.
+The work stream 1 proposals, when finalized, will be presented to the ICANN Board of Directors for transmission to NTIA along with the ICG assembled transition proposal.

-The CCWG has established a set of requirements that need to be fulfilled in order to enhance ICANN’s accountability.
-In order to do so, the CCWG has established
+The CCWG-Accountability has established a set of requirements that need to be fulfilled in order to enhance ICANN’s accountability.
+In order to do so, the CCWG-Accountability has established

 An inventory of existing accountability mechanisms;